raiden-network/spec/pathfinding_service.rst

     ecdsa_recoverable(privkey, sha3_keccak(nonce || chain_id || token_network_address || channel_identifier || transferred_amount || locked_amount || locksroot || reveal_timeout))

 All of this fields are required.
 The Pathfinding Service MUST perform verification of these data, namely channel existence.
-A Pathfinding Monitoring service SHOULD accept the message if and only if the sender of the message is same as the sender address recovered from the signature.
+A Pathfinding service SHOULD accept the message if and only if the sender of the message is same as the sender address recovered from the signature.